kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Applied Lesson

-Targets define success.
+Targets define success
-Features define perception.
+Features define perception
 Careful design prevents failure

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.